Zane's The Jump Off

 Zane's The Jump Off is an American television series on the Cinemax network, created by Zane.
 The series follows the lives of five successful African American men from all sorts of backgrounds as it tells the stories of their everyday lives.
-The series premiered March 29, 2013.
+The series aired from March 29 to June 21, 2013.

 Plot

 Zane's latest series follows five 30-something frat brothers and their women as they grapple with issues like commitment, fidelity and forgiveness.